AccessibleFuture/braille/php-local-liblouis/README.md

-# PHP-LibLouis v.0.9
+# PHP-LibLouis

 PHP-LibLouis is a PHP Library that lets you interact with LibLouisXML directly from PHP code.

 ## About the Library

-The `PHP-LibLouis` is a PHP library with the goal of the library, making interacting with the command line tool `file2brl (LibLouisXML)` an easy experience in PHP.
+The `PHP-LibLouis` is a PHP library with the goal of the library, making interacting with the command line tool `file2brl` (LibLouisXML) an easy experience in PHP.
 This library allows complete braille translations from `PHP-LibLouis` library calls.
 The library allows interaction with the `file2brl` program from within PHP without any knowledge of system calls.

 ## What you need to use PHP-LibLouis